 - Partial Hospitalization Program

 Don’t risk quitting cocaine cold turkey.
 In short, you could desperately respond to cravings with too much cocaine and overdose.
-Instead, check out cocaine withdrawal treatment at Gateway Foundation.
+Instead, check out cocaine withdrawal treatment at Gateway.
 Call us at 877.505.4673 with your questions about cocaine withdrawal symptoms now.
 We can help.